matheusjgsantos/BlueberryMSX-2.0plus/README.md

-blueberryMSX 2.0 Plus
+BlueberryMSX 2.0 Plus
 ============
 ![blueberryMSX](http://i.imgur.com/Tnq9vSY.png "blueberry")

-**blueberryMSX** is a port of [blueMSX][1] to Raspberry Pi.
+**BlueberryMSX-2.0Plus** is an update from a port of [blueMSX](http://bluemsx.com/) to Raspberry Pi, originally distributed by [Meeso Kim](https://github.com/meesokim).

+I took the task to upgrade the whole project to run on the newest Raspberry Pi 4/400, removing all dependencies from the DispmanX library and upgrading the [SDL library from 1.2 to 2.0](https://wiki.libsdl.org/MigrationGuide).
+You can find the newest GPIO Slot board at [Retro Game Restore](https://retrogamerestore.com/store/rpi400msx/) store, which is the same I used to test this version.

+Notice that I have zero experience programming in C/C++, so this process took almost 6 months to result in a running program.
+Right now I think that I'm starting to grasp the concept of the whole thing :-)

-Emulator runs from the command line, with [same arguments as the Windows/SDL versions][2] and supports joysticks/joypads.
-Because it draws directly to framebuffer, it does not need a windowing environment and can be run without X.
+As the previous version, the emulator runs from the command line with the [same arguments as the Windows/SDL versions](http://www.msxblue.com/manual/commandlineargs_c.htm0) and supports joysticks/joypads.
+Because it draws directly to framebuffer using the [Direct Render Management](https://www.kernel.org/doc/html/v4.15/gpu/introduction.html)/[Kernel Mode Settings](https://www.kernel.org/doc/html/v4.15/gpu/drm-kms.html) it does not need a windowing environment and can be run without X.

 Shortcuts: